 - Therapeutic vaccination: as soon as the first symptoms appear (do not wait for an outbreak):

 - Vaccination of all ewes.
-A 2nd injection may be necessary if the symptoms do not reduce (10 days after the 1st injection).
+A 2nd injection may be necessary if the symptoms do not disappear (10 days after the 1st injection).
 Booster doses should be injected every month and a half (at the very least every two months) during periods of risk.

 - Lambs born from non-vaccinated females: vaccination as soon as they turn 15 days old

 The vaccine-induced immunity is short-lived (1 to 2 months), hence why boosters are needed every 1/2 months or 2 months during periods of risk.
 The existence of several viral strains causes an issue for the immune response to the vaccine, as it is not 100% efficient on all (of these) strains.

 Culling of ewes

 Aim: removal of chronic carriers